-The Company, all current stockholders of the Company and the holders of Reserved Shares, have entered into "lock-up" agreements with the Underwriters pursuant to which they have agreed that they will not, for a period of 180 days after the closing of the Offering, offer, sell, contract to sell, issue or otherwise dispose of any shares of Common Stock or any securities of the Company which are substantially similar to the Common Stock, or which are convertible into or exchangeable or exercisable for Common Stock or securities substantially similar to the Common Stock without the prior written consent of Schroder & Co.
-Inc. Such consent may be granted in whole or in part without a public announcement.
+The Company, all current stockholders of the Company and the holders of Reserved Shares have entered into "lock-up" agreements with the Underwriters pursuant to which they have agreed that they will not, for a period of 180 days after the closing of the Offering, offer, sell, contract to sell, issue or otherwise dispose of any shares of Common Stock or any securities of the Company which are substantially similar to the Common Stock, or which are convertible into or exchangeable or exercisable for Common Stock or securities substantially similar to the Common Stock without the prior written consent of J.C.
+Bradford & Co.
+Such consent may be granted in whole or in part without a public announcement.
 Such agreements have been expressly agreed to preclude such parties from engaging in any hedging or other transaction which is designed to or reasonably could be expected to lead to or result in a sale or disposition of securities during the applicable period, even if such securities would be disposed of by someone other than such party.
 Such prohibited hedging or other transactions would include, without limitation, any short sale (whether or not against the box) or any purchase, sale or grant of any right (including, without limitation, any put or call option) with respect to any such securities or with respect to any security (other than a broad-based market basket or index) that includes, relates to or derives any significant part of its value from such securities.
-The stockholders subject to the foregoing restrictions have advised the Company that they do not intend to request Schroder & Co.
-Inc. to waive such restrictions during the 180-day lock-up period.
+The stockholders subject to the foregoing restrictions have advised the Company that they do not intend to request J.C.
+Bradford & Co. to waive such restrictions during the 180-day lock-up period.
 The foregoing restrictions will not apply to the following transactions by the Company, which are the only transactions during such 180day period currently contemplated by the Company: (i) the issuance of options or other awards under the Stock Incentive Plan and options under the Outside Director Plan, as such plans are in effect on the date of this Prospectus; (ii) the issuance of shares of Common Stock under the 1999 Employee Stock Purchase Plan as in effect on the date of this Prospectus; (iii) the issuance of up to 135,000 shares of Common Stock upon exercise of options to be granted by the Company upon the consummation of the Offering pursuant to the Stock Incentive Plan and the Outside Director Plan; and (iv) the filing of one or more registration statements on Form S-8 registering the offer and sale of Common Stock under the Stock Incentive Plan, the Outside Director Plan and the 1999 Employee Stock Purchase Plan.
-In addition, the lock-up restrictions will not apply to transfers of Common Stock to the Company or to certain transfers of Common Stock to family trusts or by gift, will or intestate succession.
-As a condition to any such transfer to a family trust or transfer by gift, will or intestate succession, the transferee (or trustee or legal guardian on the transferee's behalf) will be required to execute and deliver a lock-up agreement containing the terms described in this paragraph.
-Upon expiration of the lock-up period, the Reserved Shares will be freely tradable by persons other than affiliates of the Company and up to 10,147,000 shares of Common Stock will be eligible for sale under Rule 144.
+In addition, the lock-up restrictions will not apply to transfers of Common Stock to the Company, to certain transfers of Common Stock to family trusts or by gift, will or intestate succession, or to transfers by a Selling Stockholder to an affiliate which is a wholly-owned direct or indirect subsidiary of the corporate parent of such Selling Stockholder.
+As a condition to any such transfer to a family trust, by gift, will or intestate succession, or to such an affiliate of a Selling Stockholder, the transferee (or trustee or legal guardian on the transferee's behalf) will be required to execute and deliver a lock-up agreement containing the terms described in this paragraph.
+Upon expiration of the lock-up period, the Reserved Shares will be freely tradable by persons other than affiliates of the Company and up to 9,397,000 shares of Common Stock will be eligible for sale under Rule 144.